realworldocaml/book/book/platform/README.md

 example project `hello.ml` is exported as the `Hello` module since it's the project name, but if we added a file called `world.ml` into this directory the resulting module would be found in `Hello.World`.
-The `public_name`, on the other hand, determines the ocamlfind name for the library, which is what you use when requesting to link a given library be linked in, via the `libraries` field in your dune file.
+The `public_name`, on the other hand, determines the name for the library, which is what you use when requesting to link a given library be linked in, via the `libraries` field in your dune file.

 -->